SkiBikePrint/ERCF_Mods/Filamentalist/readme.md

 - 3.5 Screw the Rim Roller-Threaded part onto the Hub-Rim Roller-Threaded part until flush with the hub.
 The threads should not be so sticky that they cause the pressed-on hub to rotate on the steel shaft while screwing the roller on.
 If necessary, clean up any rough mating surfaces with an X-acto knife and/or add a lubricant to the threads such as a small amount of silicone spray lubricant or parafin.

 # 4. Base Assembly

+There is an alternate version of the base that clips into two 2020 rails spaced 170mm apart (center-to-center).
+It enables quick add/remove/relocate capabilities and require no hardware to mount.
+You print all of the same parts expect for the 2 Base Supports that use the clip mount version.
+Assmebly is the same.

 <img src="https://github.com/SkiBikePrint/ERCF_Mods/blob/2069f29dd108fc0a90424fd3d8a989f8cd7d30d4/Filamentalist/Images/Base%20MR608%20Bearings.jpg" width="300" height="350">  <img src="https://github.com/SkiBikePrint/ERCF_Mods/blob/2069f29dd108fc0a90424fd3d8a989f8cd7d30d4/Filamentalist/Images/Rear%20Roller%20MR608%20Bearings.jpg" width="300" height="250">